 Favorite quote from the author:

 At one time, most people believed that the most powerful person on earth was the United States president.
 But today, that isn’t as much the case.
 In the last several decades, governments in every part of the world have been slowly losing power.
 Just think about the Arab Spring or the fall of the Berlin Wall.
-We’ve no doubt seen some pretty big changes of world powers in the last fifty years.

 Here are just 3 of the many useful and eye-opening lessons I got from this book:

 - People are changing their minds about many things, which means we’re now questioning everything.

 - More and more people and countries are getting the opportunity to have political power.

 - While there are benefits to the decay of power, it brings up challenges, but we can get through them with the right tactics.

 Ready to discover what this powerful book has to teach you?
 Let’s jump right in!

 Lesson 1: The 20% gap between being satisfied and feeling full could be the difference between losing weight and gaining it.

 In just the last few decades, the world has seen a radical shift in the notion of what is important.
 Countries that were formerly poor and now have an emerging middle class are now dealing with expectations from citizens that now want more in life than just food and shelter.
 This change has meant people now want liberal values such as freedom, fairness, transparency, and property.